DNS, DHCP & IP Address Management appliances

 In a nutshell, a server offering DNSSEC for its zones and records allows:

-DNSSEC comes on top of the standard recursion process used during resolution.
-It uses the opposite path, from the record up to the root zone during the validation process, as shown on the diagram on the left.
+DNSSEC is generally considered to be part of the best practices for DNS Security.
+It comes on top of the standard recursion process used during resolution.
+It uses the opposite path, from the record up to the root zone during the validation process, as shown on the diagram further down.

-The global picture of components and records is presented on the left diagram.
+The global picture of components and records is presented in the following diagram:

 The process of certification is mainly based on digital signature.
 Each record is supplemented by its signed hash version which can be used by the client or the recursive DNS server to verify the record.
 Public keys are published in records to allow the requester to validate signatures using the principle of digital signature: private key used to produce a signature that can be validated using the public key.